boxdot/gurk-rs/README.md

   * `ctrl+j / Up / PgUp` Previous line
   * `ctrl+k / Down / PgDown` Next line

+## File Uploads
+  * `file:///path/to/file` Uploads the File "file" at the path "/path/to/"
+  * `file://clip` Uploads Content of Current Clipboard

 ## Configuration

 Upon startup, `gurk` tries to load configuration from one of the default locations: